AdamLnenicka/kubernetes1/README.md

 - Verify the functionality of the updated index page for the deployed Guestbook – v2 application post-deployment rollout.
 - Review the revision history for the deployment post-rollout to track changes and updates.
 - Confirm the status of the updated deployment following a rollback to restore the previous version.
-- Document the project with screenshots and detailed notes for reference in the `myNotes` document.
 - Utilize OpenShift image streams to facilitate smooth rollout of updates.
 - Deploy a multi-tier version of the guestbook application for enhanced functionality.